RYGhub/funkwhale/docs/installation/debian.rst

 .. code-block:: shell

-    python api/manage.py createsuperuser
+    python3 api/manage.py createsuperuser

 If you ever want to change a user's password from the command line, just run:

 .. code-block:: shell

-    python api/manage.py changepassword <user>
+    python3 api/manage.py changepassword <user>

 Collect static files
 --------------------

 Static files are the static assets used by the API server (icon PNGs, CSS, etc.).
-We need to collect them explicitely, so they can be served by the webserver:
+We need to collect them explicitly, so they can be served by the webserver:

 .. code-block:: shell

-    python api/manage.py collectstatic
+    python3 api/manage.py collectstatic

 This should populate the directory you choose for the ``STATIC_ROOT`` variable in your ``.env`` file.